-The following policies and guidelines ensure that UC Denver students have access to high quality learning experiences that integrate academic knowledge and work experience in professional environments.
+The following policies and guidelines ensure that CU Denver students have access to high quality learning experiences that integrate academic knowledge and work experience in professional environments.

 All positions must meet the following criteria to be approved by the Experiential Learning Center (ELC):

-- The position must be a learning experience directly related to an academic field of study available at UC Denver
+- The position must be a learning experience directly related to an academic field of study available at CU Denver

 - At least 80% of the position must consist of professional or pre-professional work assignments related to students' majors and/or career goals